 The aim of this new program, which became effective on March 4, 2013, is to avoid having spouses and sons and daughters of U.S. citizens be separated from their families for months or even years while their waivers are pending.

 Now, these family members will obtain their waivers before departing the U.S., will be interviewed abroad, and will then return to their families in the U.S. within just a few days or weeks.

-I-601A Provisional Waivers is divided into the following topics:
+I-601A Waiver is divided into the following topics:

 Very Efficient and Professional!